hybridgroup/gocv-site/content/blog/2017-12-14-putting-eyes-on-the-iot-video.md

 ---
-title: "Putting Eyes on the IoT: Advanced Computer Vision Using Golang - The Video"
+title: "Putting Eyes on the IoT - The Video"
 draft: false
 weight: 1
 ---

-The video from the talk about GoCV during the Intel Global IoT Devfest has just been posted online.
+The video from "Putting Eyes on the IoT: Advanced Computer Vision Using Golang", the talk about GoCV during the Intel Global IoT Devfest, has just been posted online.

 Check it at at: